Percolation and isoperimetry on roughly transitive graphs: Introduction

 \subsection{Acknowledgments}

-We are grateful to Yuval Peres, G\'abor Pete, Russel Lyons and Itai Benjamini for bringing to our attention some fundamental references and suggestions.
-Thanks also to Mikhail Belolipetski for the fruitful discussions.
+We are grateful to Yuval Peres, G\'abor Pete, Russell Lyons and Itai Benjamini for bringing to our attention some fundamental references and suggestions.
+Thanks also to Mikhail Belolipetski for fruitful discussions.
+We are grateful to an anonymous referee for carefully reading this manuscript and making numerous useful suggestions that contributed to improve the paper.

 A.T. is grateful to CNPq for its financial contribution to this work through the grants 306348/2012-8 and 478577/2012-5.
 This work began during a visit of E.C.\ to IMPA, that she thanks for the support and hospitality.